Nicolas-Yax/PhyloLM/README.md

 ```
 pip install -r requirements.txt
 ```
 - The unrooted trees are no longer supported by the latest biopython version and require a previous version.
-This can be tricky to install depending on your OS.
-These a NOT necessary to run the code as you can plot rooted trees instead.
+This can be tricky to install depending on your OS and your python version (ours worked with python 3.8).
+These a NOT necessary to run the code as you can still plot rooted trees instead.
 Here are the lines to install them

 ```
 pip install biopython==1.69 numpy==1.23.0 matplotlib==1.5.3 networkx=1.7 pygraphviz --use-pep517